blokpardi/wtchart/README.md

     # plt.show()

 Uncommenting ply.show() will display the chart in a window.
 Know that this is a blocking action and nothing else will run until the chart is dismissed.
-But it's helpful if you want to see the chart for testing purposes or to take a quick check before posting, etc. A chart image (dailychart.png) is dropped to same folder location as _createchart.py_ by this point already, fyi, so there's a local copy there as well.
+But it's helpful if you want to see the chart for testing purposes or to take a quick check before posting, etc. A chart image (dailychart.png) is dropped to the same folder location as _createchart.py_ by this point already, fyi, so there's a local copy there as well.